noahcollins/pure/README.md

 This is a simple email client UI.
 Based primarily on Yahoo's Pure CSS modules.

-Outline
+Notes
 --------

 * A basic responsive grid.

-* Built on Normalize.css to level most cross-browser issues.
+* Built on Normalize.css to level common cross-browser issues.

 * Consistently styled buttons that work with `<a>` and `<button>` elements.

-* Responsive by default, with a non-responsive option.

 * Extremely small production CSS file size: 4.3KB minified + gzipped.

+* There are some non-abstracted classes.
+I use LESS mixins to keep production CSS lean & semantic while retaining source generality.
+Not used in this example.

 Build